The place giving life in Malawi

 Our aim is to benefit patients in need of care, their families who are going through agonies of watching their loved ones in pain, and the medical carers who would like to help but lack the knowledge and resources to do so.

 This starts with the population of Salima district, (over 400,000,) but extends, through training of staff, to other areas of Malawi.
 We hope to contribute to the steady growth of palliative care expertise and ethos in the country as a whole.

-Ndi Moyo is the only freestanding hospice in Malawi and the only one able to offer holistic palliative care.
+Ndi Moyo is the only freestanding hospice in Malawi & the only one able to offer holistic palliative care.
 We have now opened a new, purpose built clinic, with space for teaching to run alongside patient care.
-The prestigious Hospice Africa Uganda are helping us run a course for initiators of palliative care, so more patients will be able to benefit and more nurses learn.
-We dovetail into Malawi's developing palliative care programme with regular oncologist visits and medical student placement
+The prestigious Hospice Africa Uganda help us run annual courses for initiators of palliative care, so more patients will be able to benefit and more nurses learn.
+We dovetail into Malawi's developing palliative care programme with regular oncologist visits and student placements

 Read more about the Charity running this project.